 WHO WE SERVE

-Our residents are seniors on a fixed income or lower-income adults, often with children.
-We work to provide these individuals and families with a safe and affordable home, believing that stable housing provides a platform from which individuals and communities can begin to address social and economic challenges.
+We work to provide individuals and families with safe and affordable homes, believing that stable housing provides a platform from which individuals and communities can begin to address social and economic challenges.

 In recent decades the increasingly high cost of housing has permeated out from urban centers to dramatically affect almost every community in America, further marginalizing many ethnic groups and communities of color in the process.
 Wishcamper’s comprehensive Equity Plans are project-specific plans to both expand community benefit and reduce inequality by ensuring equitable access to all aspects of affordable housing, including contracting, community outreach, lease-up and screening, management policies, and resident programs and services.
 Striving to find ways to provide socioeconomic mobility and equal access to housing across all races has always been central to the social mission of Wishcamper.

 SUPPORTING RESIDENT SUCCESS